AmiraMohamd95/linux-shell/README.md

 # linux-shell

-simple program for handling linux commands, wriiten in c.
+simple program for handling linux commands, written in c.